simplecrawler/simplecrawler/README.md

 download conditions offer the same kind of flexible API for determining which resources' data to download.

-Download conditions are evaluated for every resource after the headers for that resource have been downloaded.
+Download conditions are evaluated after the headers of a resource have been downloaded, if that resource returned an HTTP status between 200 and 299.
 This lets you inspect the content-type and content-length headers, along with all other properties on the queue item, before deciding if you want this resource's data or not.

 ### Adding a download condition